dlisuk/iDcDashboard/README.md

 The goal of the project is to create an interactive data visualization framework within iPython to ease visual analysis of large data sets.
 In particular I will connect the Pandas data frame to dc.js.

+**October 29 2014**

+Modified dashboard so dimensions/groups are specified seperately from plots.
+This provides greater freedom of defining data to plot.
+Also defined a more robust plot class allowing customization.

 **October 22 2014**

 Added a few more plot types, this is ending up harder than expectd (possibly need a more expressive layout language).
 Added ability to get filtered data frames and created a demo of a filter_callback which resmamples data as you filter.